mattermost/mattermost-plugin-jira/README.md

 If you face issues installing the plugin, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help, or open an issue in the [Mattermost Forum](http://forum.mattermost.org).

-**Note**: If you experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to false in **System Console > Plugins > Jira**.
-This setting does not affect Jira webhook notifications.
-After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.

 ## 3. Jira v2 Roadmap